Robin Burns: Playing career

 After spending a season with the Montreal Voyageurs of the American Hockey League (AHL), Burns was traded from the Montreal Canadiens to the Pittsburgh Penguins for cash in 1970.
 Most of his time with in the Penguins organization was spent with the AHL's Hershey Bears, whom he helped lead to the 1974 Calder Cup by recording 10 goals and 14 points in 14 playoff games.
 In June 1974, Burns was claimed by the Kansas City Scouts in the expansion draft.
 He posted his best seasons with the Scouts but was phased out as the team rebuilt for their move to Colorado.
-In 190 regular season games Burns recorded 31 goals and 38 assists for 69 points.
+In 190 regular-season games, Burns recorded 31 goals and 38 assists for 69 points.

-Following his playing career, Burns and wife Fran studied polycarbonate and created the protective hockey visor while establishing Itech.
-Burns was also a coaches' agent representing his cousin Pat, as well as John Tortorella, Alain Vigneault, Michel Therrien, and Dave King.
+Following his playing career, Burns and his wife Fran studied polycarbonate and created the protective hockey visor while establishing Itech.
+Burns was also a coach's agent representing his cousin Pat, as well as John Tortorella, Alain Vigneault, Michel Therrien, and Dave King.
 (Icing on the Plains: The Rough Ride of Kansas City's NHL Scouts, p.
 246, Troy Treasure, Balboa Press).